DinukaSandeepa/SyncParty/README.md

    - Enter a room name (e.g., "party1")
    - Click "Join Room"

-3. **Load media files**
+3. **Choose your media source**
-   - Select a video file from your local system
+   - **🎬 Local Video Mode**: Select a video file from your local system
+   - **📺 YouTube Mode**: Paste a YouTube URL and click "Load"

+4. **Load media files**
-   - Optionally, select a subtitle file (.srt or .vtt)
+   - For local videos: Select a video file and optionally a subtitle file (.srt or .vtt)
+   - For YouTube videos: Paste any YouTube URL (e.g., youtube.com/watch?v=... or youtu.be/...)

-4. **Invite friends**
+5. **Invite friends**
    - Share the room name with friends
-   - They should join the same room and load the same video file
+   - They should join the same room
+   - For local videos, they must load the same video file
+   - For YouTube videos, the URL will be automatically synced!

-5. **Watch together!**
+6. **Watch together!**
    - Play/pause/seek controls are synchronized
-   - Subtitle settings are shared across all users
+   - For local videos, subtitle settings are shared across all users
    - Activity log shows all sync events

 ## Testing the Sync Feature